-Fig.~\ref{fig:geoParam_tke_pk}(b) shows that TKE production initially increases at $s=4$, intensifying the TKE from $s=4$ to $s=8$ in the optimized design.
-This is in line with the observation by Kühnen et al.~\cite{Kuehnen2018} that the return to laminar motion is accomplished by initially increasing turbulence intensities.
-Following that, the production decreases exponentially from $s=5$ to $s=18$ at $\mathrm{Re_D}=10000$ (OPT 10k) and $\mathrm{Re_D}=20000$ (OPT 20k).
-As a consequence, the TKE steadily decays from $s=8$ to $s=18$.
+Figure~\ref{fig:tke_pressure}(a) shows that the TKE production initially increases at $S=4$, intensifying the TKE from $S=4$ to $S=8$ in the optimised design.
+This is in line with the observation by \cite{Kuehnen2018} that the return to laminar motion is accomplished by initially increasing turbulence intensities.
+Following that, the production decreases exponentially from $S=5$ to $S=18$ at $\mathrm{Re_D}=10,000$ (OPT 10k) and $\mathrm{Re_D}=20,000$ (OPT 20k).
+As a consequence, the TKE steadily decays from $S=8$ to $S=18$.
 In contrast, the TKE production inside the baseline bend increases, resulting in $1.7$ to $1.8$ times higher peak TKE compared to the straight section.
 This is mainly due to the instability of the secondary flow, which generates cross-stream Reynolds stresses ($R_{yy}$ and $R_{rr}$) and raises the overall turbulence intensity.
-In straight pipes, these two components arise primarily through redistribution by the pressure–strain, whereas in curved pipes, they are directly amplified by the production terms $P_{yy}$ and $P_{rr}$ (see Eq.~(S4) and Eq.~(S2)).
-The increase in cross-stream Reynolds stresses intensifies the shear-stress production $P_{sy}$ and $P_{sr}$ through $R_{yy} \partial_y U_s$ and $R_{rr} \partial_r U_s$ (see Eq.~\eqref{eq:shearProd_sy} and \eqref{eq:shearProd_sr}).
-The intensified shear stresses feed back into the production of streamwise stress $R_{ss}$ through $R_{sy}\partial_y U_s$ and $R_{sr}\partial_r U_s$ (see Eq.~\eqref{eq:Pss}), countering the stabilizing curvature effects, thereby regenerating streaks and sustaining turbulence.
-This mechanism explains why previous studies have not reported relaminarization at higher Reynolds numbers merely through curvature modifications without changing the cross-section.
-Our complementary wall-resolved LES of circular bends, matched to the optimal local curvature and local Dean number, confirms the absence of relaminarization when the cross section remains circular.
-As shown in the mean streamwise vorticity Eq.~(S5), the binormal gradient of the centrifugal force
+Here, $R_{yy}=\overline{u'_y u'_y}$ and $R_{rr}=\overline{u'_r u'_r}$ denote the binormal and radial normal Reynolds stresses in the Frenet--Serret frame.
+In straight pipes, these two components arise primarily through redistribution by the pressure–strain, whereas in curved pipes, they are directly amplified by the production terms $P_{yy}$ and $P_{rr}$ (see Eq.~\eqref{eq:AppendPyy}, \eqref{eq:AppendPrr} and figure ~\ref{fig:P_crossStream}).